Bushra Ansari

-Bushra Iqbal Ansari ([bʊʃɾaː ənsaːɾiː]) is a Pakistani actress, comedian, singer and playwright who started her career as a child performer in the 1950s.
-Ansari won numerous awards during her career, including the Presidential Pride of Performance Award in 1989 for her contributions to the arts of Pakistan.
+Bushra Ansari ([bʊʃɾaː ənsaːɾiː]) is a Pakistani actress, comedian, singer, and playwright in Punjabi and Urdu cinema, who started her career as a child performer in the 1960s.
+Ansari won numerous awards during her career, including the Presidential Pride of Performance Award in 1989 for her contributions to Pakistani television.

+Personal life

+Bushra was first married to Iqbal Ansari, but later they divorced.
+The couple has 2 daughters, Meera Ansari and Nariman Ansari.
+Meera Ansari was born in Karachi and now resides in the United States.
+She is also step-mother to her second husband's two sons.

 Career

 Ansari's first dramatic acting role was in one of Iqbal Ansari's productions.
-She also appeared on PTV's most-watched shows, including Angan Terha, Show Time, Show Sha, Rang Tarang, Emergency Ward and the sketch comedy TV series Fifty Fifty.
+She also appeared on PTV's most-watched shows, including Angan Terha, Show Time, Show Sha, Rang Tarang, Emergency Ward, and the sketch comedy TV series Fifty Fifty.